 Did you know that your risk of suffering from seasonal allergy symptoms increases dramatically if you have certain underlying medical conditions?
 Asthma, unmanaged stress, deviated septum, nasal polyps, recent trauma or illness, pregnancy, and even food allergies can put you at heightened risk.

-Women who are pregnant — even those who’ve never suffered from allergies before — are more prone to allergic rhinitis and seasonal allergy symptoms.
-In fact, 1 in 100 pregnant women suffer from asthma during pregnancy, and many more suffer from seasonal allergies.
-(12)
+Women who are pregnant — even those who’ve never suffered from allergies before — are more prone to allergic rhinitis.
+In fact, one in 100 pregnant women suffers from asthma during pregnancy, and many more suffer from hay fever.

-Safely treating the symptoms during pregnancy can be difficult — most over-the-counter (OTC) and prescription allergy medications aren’t considered safe for women who are pregnant or breast-feeding.
+Safely treating allergies during pregnancy can be difficult — most over-the-counter (OTC) and prescription allergy medications aren’t considered safe for women who are pregnant or breastfeeding.
 Fortunately, there are numerous effective natural remedies that are safe, including for children, pregnant women and the elderly.

 Foods to Avoid During Allergy Season: